bark-ruffalo/contracts/README.md

 ## Contributing

 Contributions are welcome!
-Please check our contributing guidelines for details.
+Just submit a pull request and we'll review it.